 LANSING, Mich.
 (AP) — Republican U.S. Senate candidate Terri Lynn Land is opposing a resolution authorizing U.S. military force against Syria.

 She released a statement Thursday saying President Barack Obama hasn't made a compelling case to justify military intervention.
-Land says no one has explained how the intervention "is vital to America's national security interests."
+Land says no one has shown the intervention is "vital to America's national security interests."

-Land is the only Republican candidate for the Senate seat opening up with the retirement of Carl Levin next year.
+Land is the only Republican candidate for the Senate seat opening with Carl Levin's retirement.

 Land says Peters should vote no.

-Obama has called for military action after blaming Syrian President Bashar Assad for a chemical weapons attack on Aug.
-21 that he says killed more than 1,400 civilians.
-Other casualty estimates are lower.
+Obama called for military action after blaming Syrian President Bashar Assad for a chemical weapons attack he says killed civilians.